zhangyuo/zhangyuo.github.io/content/publications/c3/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of International Conference on Advanced Manufacturing Technology and Materials Engineering, 1829*, 020043
+publication: "In *IOP Conference Series: Earth and Environmental Science, 59*, 012036"
-publication_short: In *AIP Conf.
-Proc, 1829*, 020043
+publication_short: "In *IOP Conf.
+Ser.: Earth Environ.
+Sci., 59*, 012036"

-abstract: This paper proposes a novel switched state observer of hybrid system using Luenberger sliding mode observer to estimate crankshaft angular acceleration which is further applied to detect misfire fault.
-The output error of hybrid system of internal combustion engine (engine speed) and the designed observer (estimated speed) is taken as input of observer to estimate crankshaft acceleration.
-Convergence of hybrid system is proven through Lyapunov stability theory.
-The experimental results show that the presented estimated technique has a higher accuracy and can be effectively used to misfire detection compared with reduced-order observer and sliding mode observer.
+abstract: The interest in engine indicated torque estimation plays an important role in the automotive industry.
+In this study, an optimized Luenberger sliding mode observer is proposed based on easily available crankshaft angular speed of a four-cylinder spark ignition (SI) engine.
+Especially, the new observer is applied to track crankshaft angular speed and estimate engine indicated torque in New European Drive Cycle (NEDC).
+Convergence is proven through Lyapunov stability theory.
+The experimental results show that the proposed estimated technique can effectively track speed and has a higher accuracy in steady state.

 # Summary.
 An optional shortened abstract.
-summary: This work develops a hybrid Luenberger–sliding mode observer for crankshaft acceleration estimation, enabling fast and accurate misfire fault detection.
+summary: This study proposes an optimized Luenberger sliding mode observer using crankshaft angular speed to estimate engine indicated torque under NEDC, with Lyapunov-proven convergence and improved steady-state accuracy.

 tags:
   - Fault Detection

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Standard identifiers for auto-linking
 hugoblox:
   ids:
-    doi: 10.1063/1.4979775
+    doi: 10.1088/1755-1315/59/1/012036

 # Custom links
 links:
   - type: pdf
-    url: publications/conference-paper/conf-paper.pdf
+    url: publications/c3/c3-paper.pdf
   # - type: code
   #   url: https://github.com/HugoBlox/hugo-blox-builder
   # - type: dataset